grines/redmap/README.md

 ## Status
 - This is still an active work in progress.
 Bugs
-- Status: Not ready for production
+- Not ready for production

 ## Ingestion Modules
 - [x] Censys